chappomann/ygodb/README.md

 # ygodb
-to track my personal ygo collection
+to track my personal ygo collection (90% of this is from Google's Gemini and pure laziness)

 last updated 12/30